satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 fraught with many problems that undermine the pace, validity, and credibility of science.

-They work in relative isolation, as short-order cooks, and have lost a lot of weight.
+Precious few reviewers work in relative isolation, in a short amount of time, and are getting fat and old.
+They are scorned and excommunicated as pariahs.

-Reviewers are not officially acknowledged and often cannot access the information necessary to provide credible critique.
+are not officially acknowledged and often cannot access the information necessary to provide credible critique.

 Reviewers are not officially acknowledged and often cannot access the information necessary to provide credible critique.
 They work in